 History & culture of North Mallorca

 Puerto Pollensa is a classic example of a humble Spanish fishing village turned thriving international community.
-Tourism arrived in the 1920s, -first tourist resort – resulting in a clutch of low-rise hotels being built along the pretty seafront.
-Happily, development was sympathetic, and the port escaped heavy development.
+Tourism arrived in the 1920s, – the first tourist resort – resulting in a clutch of low-rise hotels being built along the pretty seafront.
+Fortunately, development was sympathetic, and the port escaped heavy development.
 The same could not be said for Puerto Alcúdia, an altogether more tourist-dense resort sitting around the next bay, which sees its population swelling tenfold during the peak summer months.

 An air of old-school glamour pervades Puerto Pollensa.
 The original Hotel Miramar is perfectly preserved, as is Hotel Illa d’Or, favourite stay of Agatha Christie in the 30’s, and the inspiration for her novel ‘Problems at Pollensa Bay’.